Sue9104/web-manual/interface.md

 - **Settings**: All the settings can be adjusted except creation date, such as project name, deadline, priority level, visibility level, source and target languages.

-   **Actions:**

-  - **add more project members**: You want to add more person to the project.
+  - If you want to add more people to the project after creation who must be registered first, operation with "add members" panel.

-- **Progress Track**

-Master can assign task to translator

-- **Import Files**
+- **Progress Schedule**: The project schedule are divided into two categories for display: project stage shedule and member schedule. "" and "" are two quick way to allocate items and handle conflict items.

-Just click the "Upload" button to add or append items.
-Current support format is csv (comma-delimited) and tsv (tab-delimited).
+- **Import Files**: Just click the "Upload" button to add or append items.
+Current support format is csv (comma-delimited) and format can be download through "Format Help" button.

-- **Version Control**

-Just click the "Export" button, and a new version is released.
+- **Version Control**: Just click the "Export" button, and a new version is released.
 Moreover, all histroical versions are listed below the button.

+##### Allocation List

+Master should allocate

+##### Conflict List

 #### Translator: Translation Management